Hogan withholds funds for two Southern Maryland projects

 To date, neither the Charles County Board of Commissioners nor the Prince George’s County Council have taken legislative action to allocate their matching funds.

-Gary V. Hodge, president of Regional Policy Advisors, told the Maryland Independent that the governor’s decision to withhold the funds was “anticlimactic.”
+Gary V. Hodge, president of Regional Policy Advisors, told the Enquirer-Gazette that the governor’s decision to withhold the funds was “anticlimactic.”

 “The budget earmark offered by the Senate [Budget and Taxation] Committee for the SMRT project failed to address the urgent need for state funding to complete the project planning and [National Environmental Policy Act] process, would have been contingent on an inappropriate commitment of local funds, and had already been declined by the County before the end of the 2019 legislative session,” Hodge said.